12: Deep Learning with TensorFlow and PHP

 Architecture Overview

-- PHP application sends image data as JSON via HTTP POST
+- PHP → TensorFlow Serving: PHP application sends image data as JSON via HTTP POST request to the REST API endpoint

-- TensorFlow Serving receives request, loads the model
+- TensorFlow Serving → Model: The serving layer receives the request and loads the MobileNetV2 model

-- Model processes input through neural network layers
+- Model Processing: The model processes input through its neural network layers to generate predictions

-- PHP decodes JSON and presents results to user
+- PHP → User: PHP decodes the JSON, processes the results, and presents them to the user

 Why It Works